This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 As a result, it makes life easier and better for people who are suffering from epilepsy.
-As well as those supporting and preparing the food on a regular basis.
+As well as those are supporting and preparing the food regularly.

 The Bottom Line

 Epilepsy is a condition that is considered as extremely debilitating.

 It can even negatively impact the quality of life.
 Even though medications can be used, the implementation of a ketogenic diet plan for epilepsy plays a vital role in this regard.

-The issue of epilepsy happens as it has something to do with the way in which our nervous system utilizes the energy within our body.
+The issue of epilepsy happens as it has something to do with how our nervous system utilizes the energy within our body.